 It is very healthy and does not require special care.
 Its height must not exceed 30 cm. at the withers.
 It is a cheerful and playful little dog with a positive stride, medium-length muzzle, and long, very loose corkscrew coat, very similar to the coat of the Mongolian goat.
 The bearing of the head is proud and tall, the eyes dark, lively and expressive.
 He is a show dog who will do anything to attract the attention of the adults close to him.

-Appearance and Attributes of the Bichon Frise breed
+Appearance and Attributes

 The Bichon Frise is a cheerful and playful little dog with a lively gait, medium-length muzzle, and long, very loose corkscrew coat, very similar to the coat of the Mongolian goat.
 The bearing of the head is proud and tall, the eyes dark, lively and expressive.